KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 }
 ```

-To use this provider instead of the standard one, just inject it into ``KeyboardInputViewController/services``:
+To use your custom service instead of the standard one, just inject it into ``KeyboardInputViewController/services`` by replacing its ``Keyboard/Services/calloutService`` property:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {